WING-NUS/scisumm-corpus/README.md

 annotation format from the previous edition.

     ./README2014.md
+    ./README2016.md

-README file for the previous edition of the shared task hosted at TAC2014.
+README file for the previous editionS of the shared task hosted at TAC2014 and BIRNDL@JCDL 2016.

     ./docs/corpusconstruction.txt